 Treatment of blood in the stool varies greatly depending on the underlying cause and a variety of other factors.
 Some conditions can be easily and successfully treated, while other may require intensive treatment.
 For more information on treatment, refer to treatment of blood in the stool....more »

 Bloody stool: Blood in the stool may be a sign of rectal bleeding or gastrointestinal bleeding.
 Certain conditions may lead to bloody diarrhea.
 Any bleeding symptom needs prompt professional medical advice....more »

 Having blood in the stool is a symptom of many different conditions, so a thorough medical evaluation is needed to ensure an accurate diagnosis of the underlying cause.
-Even if blood in the stool appears to be caused by easily visible and obvious hemorrhoids, some patients may also need a colonoscopy and other testing to ensure that bleeding isn't also coming some a more serious ...more misdiagnosis »
+Even if blood in the stool appears to be caused by easily visible and obvious hemorrhoids, some patients may also need a colonoscopy and other testing to ensure that bleeding isn't also ...more misdiagnosis »